Colour V4

 • Understanding relationship patterns and emotional responses.

-• Finding balance between work, family, and personal wellbeing.
+• Finding balance between work, family and personal wellbeing.

 In addition to counselling, I offer therapeutic supervision for family lawyers - providing a supportive space to reflect on the emotional pressures of working with separating couples and families.
 These sessions often include discussions about managing stress, maintaining perspective, and nurturing life outside of work.
 “Supervision” in this context isn’t hierarchical - it’s a collaborative, one-to-one space for reflection, growth, and wellbeing.